Voice Search Optimization: How to Improve Your Visibility in 2026

 The future of voice search and AI

-Voice search is rapidly evolving due to improvements in Natural Language Processing (NLP) and machine learning.
+Voice search is evolving rapidly due to improvements in Natural Language Processing (NLP) and machine learning.
 Google's BERT and MUM updates are making search engines increasingly better at understanding context and intent.
 This fits perfectly into the broader trend of SEO to GEO.

-Emerging trends to keep an eye on:
+Emerging trends to watch:

 • Multimodal search: combination of voice, visual, and text